tom300z/ImmersiveSpellcastingVR/README.md

 <img src="images\log-transparent.png" alt="Logo" width="200"/>
 </p>

-Magic no longer feels like merely shooting a gun.
+Magic in Skyrim VR no longer feels like merely shooting a gun.
 Your physical hand position is now used as input for spellcasting, and you can feel the Magicka flowing through your hands thanks to a dynamic haptic system.
 Basically a much better version of VRIK's "Open Hand Casting".

 ## Features